Gang of Amazons: Investigation

 The journalists of Novaya Gazeta conducted their own investigation into the circumstances of the detention of the gang members and in great detail - the circumstances of the death of the family of Dmitry Chudakov, which caused a great public outcry.
 According to journalists, the investigative authorities once again fabricated evidence, attributing to the gang of "Amazons" crimes that they did not commit [6].
-At a preliminary hearing in the Rostov Regional Court, Dmitry Chudakov's mother Valentina Chudakova announced the Amazon gang to murder was not involved in her son's murder and filed a motion to send the criminal case for an additional investigation.
+At a preliminary hearing in the Rostov Regional Court, Dmitry Chudakov's mother Valentina Chudakova announced the Amazon gang was not involved in her son's murder and filed a motion to send the criminal case for an additional investigation.

 According to the investigators, Inessa seemed to take pride in her crimes and see herself as an admirable hero.
 During the interrogations, she said that she killed the police officers out of personal hatred, and said that it was "a pity" that the gang could not kill more police officers before being arrested.
 She claimed that though she was present at all the murders, it was Podkopaev who actually committed them.